CalmBit/libpcrs/PCRS.md

 The use of language in this specification is deliberate: we adhere to the RFC2119 provisions in regards to language.
 To sum up:

-MUST/-NOT | SHALL/-NOT indicate binding requirements in order to be considered a "standards compliant" implementation.
+`MUST/-NOT | SHALL/-NOT` indicate binding requirements in order to be considered a "standards compliant" implementation.

-SHOULD/-NOT | RECCOMENDED indictate requirements that are expected to be present, but are allowed to be ignored if the cause is great enough.
+`SHOULD/-NOT | RECOMMENDED` indictate requirements that are expected to be present, but are allowed to be ignored if the cause is great enough.
 Beware - many of these features may be tacitly expected.

-MAY | OPTIONAL indicate suggestions for behaviour that may be benefical to the task at hand, but are not imperative.
+`MAY | OPTIONAL` indicate suggestions for behaviour that may be benefical to the task at hand, but are not imperative.
 Note that these are not necessarily expected, but can be thought of as a "wishlist" of possible additions to a more-fully featured implementation.